Japanese tea ceremony: Procedures

 The hostess fills the bowl with green tea powder and then pours hot water into it and stirs with a bamboo whisk.

 Guests may be allowed after the serving of the tea (otemae) to take a closer look at the objects in the room (Nishiki-e by Mizuno Toshikata).

-Procedures vary from school to school, and with the time of year, time of day, venue, and other considerations.
+Procedures vary from school to school and depend on the time of year, time of day, venue, and other considerations.
 The noon tea gathering of one host and a maximum of five guests is considered the most formal chaji.
-The following is a general description of a noon chaji held in the cool weather season at a purpose-built tea house.
+The following describes the general procedure of a formal, idealized noon chaji held in the cool weather season at a purpose-built tea house, which represents one of the more traditional and elaborate forms of the Japanese tea ceremony.

-The guests arrive a little before the appointed time and enter an interior waiting room, where they store unneeded items such as coats, and put on fresh tabi socks.
+The guests arrive a little before the appointed time and enter an interior waiting room, where they store unneeded items such as coats and put on fresh tabi socks.
 Ideally, the waiting room has a tatami floor and an alcove (tokonoma), in which is displayed a hanging scroll which may allude to the season, the theme of the chaji, or some other appropriate theme.

-The guests are served a cup of the hot water, kombu tea, roasted barley tea, or sakurayu.
+The guests are served a cup of hot water, kombu tea, roasted barley tea, or sakurayu.
 When all the guests have arrived and finished their preparations, they proceed to the outdoor waiting bench in the roji, where they remain until summoned by the host.

-Following a silent bow between host and guests, the guests proceed in order to a tsukubai (stone basin) where they ritually purify themselves by washing their hands and rinsing their mouths with water, and then continue along the roji to the tea house.
+Following a silent bow between host and guests, the guests proceed to a tsukubai (stone basin) where they ritually purify themselves by washing their hands and rinsing their mouths with water, and then continue along the roji to the tea house.
 They remove their footwear and enter the tea room through a small "crawling-in" door (nijiri-guchi), and proceed to view the items placed in the tokonoma and any tea equipment placed ready in the room, and are then seated seiza-style on the tatami in order of prestige.

 When the last guest has taken their place, they close the door with an audible sound to alert the host, who enters the tea room and welcomes each guest, and then answers questions posed by the first guest about the scroll and other items.